Strategies and Techniques For Dealing with a Two-Faced Leader on Your Team

 Ms. two-faced may not fully recognize the differences in style with different audiences.
 Conduct an assessment, invite candor, and show her the data.
 Get her a coach.

-Don’t wait until you have files full of evidence.
+Don’t wait until you have files full of evidence about the two-faced leader.
 Ask questions without confrontation.
 “How would you describe your leadership style?
 How does that play out in these different contexts?”
 “What would your team say about you” Watch for body language.

 5. Talk to her peers

 They’ve heard the stories, and have felt the repercussions.
-They didn’t want to throw her under the bus, but “since you asked” they are more likely to tell you.
+They didn’t want to throw her under the bus, but “since you asked” they are more likely to tell you about the two-faced leader.

 For more Asking For Friend advice or to ask a question for a friend for Karin to answer click here.